moby/moby/docs/extend/plugins_authorization.md

     "User":              "The user identification",
     "UserAuthNMethod":   "The authentication method used",
     "RequestMethod":     "The HTTP method",
-    "RequestUri":        "The HTTP request URI",
+    "RequestURI":        "The HTTP request URI",
     "RequestBody":       "Byte array containing the raw HTTP request body", "RequestHeader":     "Byte array containing the raw HTTP request header as a map[string][]string ", "RequestStatusCode": "Request status code"